Stereotypes of Indigenous peoples of Canada and the United States: Indigenous women

 Native American and First Nations women are frequently sexually objectified and are often stereotyped as being promiscuous.
-Such misconceptions lead to murder, rape, and violence against Native American or First Nations women and girls by non-Native men and sometimes women.
+Such misconceptions lead to murder, rape, and violence against Native American or First Nations women and girls by mostly non-Native settlers.

 An Algonquin word, the term "squaw" is now widely deemed offensive due to its use for hundreds of years in a derogatory context.
 However, there remain more than a thousand locations in the U.S. that incorporate the term in its name.

 Indigenous men and sports mascotry

-In early colonial writings, the most common portrayal of Native men came in the form of what Robert Berkhofer calls "savage images of the Indian as not only hostile but depraved.".
+In early colonial writings, the most common portrayal of Native men came in the form of what Robert Berkhofer calls "savage images of the Indian as not only hostile but depraved."
 In later times, particularly under the influence of Jean-Jacques Rousseau's idea of the noble savage, Native American men were portrayed by European sources as fierce warriors that Euro-American writers called braves.
 Berkhofer summarizes this idea as follows: